-\The above assets and liabilities are expected to be settled within one year from the reporting date and hence the discounting impact would be immaterial.
+^{} These are expected to be settled within one year from the reporting date.
 Therefore, carrying amount approximates the fair value as at the reporting date.

-19 FINANCIAL INSTRUMENTS - FAIR VALUES (CONTINUED)
+20 FINANCIAL INSTRUMENTS - FAIR VALUES (CONTINUED)

-19.2 Fair valuation techniques
+20.2 Fair valuation techniques

-Financial assets at fair value through profit or loss classified as Level 2 include investments in mutual funds, the fair value of which is determined based on the latest reported net assets value (NAV) as at the reporting date.
+Financial assets at fair value through profit or loss classified as Level 2 include investments in mutual funds and sukuks, the fair value of which is determined based on the latest reported net assets value (NAV) and valuation techniques in which all significant inputs are directly or indirectly observable from market data as at the reporting date.